zenkavi/old_zenkavi.github.io/_pages/fundraising.md

 A couple years ago I had a health scare.
 After that I changed my lifestyle and became more active.
 Soon after, I found myself rolling in mud at obstacle course races.
 I'm sure there is a joke somewhere about studying self-control and self-experimenting.

 As I am starting a new decade next year I decided to combine this newfound passion with something much bigger than me: Racing for charity.
-Give me a birthday gift by donating to the causes below and/or by sharing this page.
+Give me and the millions I am racing for a birthday gift by donating to the causes below and/or by sharing this page.

 ## Causes